europaphp/skeleton/lib/Europa/View/readme.md

 - Php
 - Xml

-Unlink many frameworks, views are specifically designed to be kept away from your controllers.
+Unlink some other frameworks, views are specifically designed to be kept away from your controllers.
 Say for example we get a response from a controller:

     <?php